Carly Wicks: Storylines

-Carly moves to Walford to live with the man she believes is her father, Kevin Wicks (Phil Daniels) and her brother Deano Wicks (Matt Di Angelo), after splitting from her husband Nico Pappas (Gerard Monaco).
+Carly moves to Walford to live with the man she believes is her father, Kevin Wicks (Phil Daniels) and her half brother Deano Wicks (Matt Di Angelo), after splitting from her husband Nico Pappas (Gerard Monaco).
 Nico's father, Yanis Pappas (Peter Polycarpou), gives him a restaurant in Cyprus and Carly refuses to work there.
 She finds employment as a mechanic and is sponsored by her boss, Phil Mitchell (Steve McFadden), to attend college.
 Carly initially feuds with Dawn Swann (Kara Tointon).
 Carly publicly exposes Dawn as a liar and they brawl; however, they sort out their differences and become close friends.
 Carly begins a romance with Martin Fowler (James Alexandrou), but he takes the relationship more seriously than she does and she eventually ends it to begin a sexually charged relationship with Jake Moon (Joel Beckett), which ends a week later.

 Whilst the Wickses holiday in Dorset, Carly is unwittingly introduced to her estranged mother Shirley Carter (Linda Henry), and despite Kevin's best efforts, Shirley traces them to Walford and makes herself known to Carly and Deano.
 Carly rejects her mother, incensed that she had abandoned her for so many years.
 Further animosity occurs when Carly discovers Kevin is not her biological father, and Shirley had a one-night stand with a man named Daniel.
 She rejects Kevin, branding him a phoney.
 Devastated, Kevin runs away, and in his absence Carly momentarily bonds with Shirley, though it is short-lived and when Kevin returns, she reconciles with him, and is once again hostile to Shirley, spitting in her face on one occasion.
 Carly's stepsister Chelsea Fox (Tiana Benjamin) sets her up on a date with salesman Warren Stamp (Will Mellor), even though Preeti Choraria (Babita Pohoomull) had endured a bad experience on a prior date with him.
 Chelsea does this as she wants to eliminate Carly as competition for her boyfriend Sean Slater (Robert Kazinsky), who has been flirting with her.
 Carly is almost raped by Warren, but is rescued by Sean.
 Carly and Sean have sex and then begin dating, and when Carly tells Chelsea a feud erupts.
 This leads to Chelsea and Deano's attempt to frame Sean for an assault on Patrick Trueman (Rudolph Walker).
 Sean is imprisoned and is only released when Carly hands stolen CCTV footage exonerating him over to the police, betraying her brother and Chelsea who are arrested for perverting the course of justice.
 Carly's relationship with Sean ends however, when Sean arranges for Deano to be beaten up by a gang of thugs.
 Carly believes her family will not forgive her betrayal, so she leaves Walford and takes a job in a gay bar.
 Deano flees to stay with her in October, fearing Sean and his trial the following day.
 Carly helps Deano face up to his responsibilities and returns to walford to support her family when Deano is sentenced to six months in prison.